 Board Covenant Supervision / Architectural Control Committee – Many people choose to live in Tierra Grande because of the restrictive covenants.
 Covenants include:

-- Residential lots are to be used only for single family site-built residential purposes (No mobile, manufactured homes)
+- Residential lots are to be used only for single family site-built residential purposes (No mobile, manufactured, or modular homes)

 - Only one (1) residence per lot is allowed